rosenfeldamir/tima/README.md

 ### User Experience
 - **Modern Dark UI** - Easy on the eyes with a sleek, contemporary design
+- **Two-Panel Layout** - Timer and status on left, project list on right
 - **Keyboard Shortcuts** - Full keyboard navigation for power users
 - **Visual Indicators** - Clear status indicators for current, paused, and running projects
 - **Undo Support** - Restore accidentally deleted or renamed projects